paulmalherbe/Tartan/doc/BWL.rst

     + **Pair Home with Away Skips** - This only applies to the first drawn game.
         + **No** - Standard random draw where anyone could be paired with anyone.
         + **Yes** - An attempt will be made to pair visitors with local members.
     + **Number of Groups** - The number of groups, if applicable, to split the players into.
-    + **Smallest Group** - Select which group will have the least number of teams, if applicable.
+Once entered you will have to enter the number of skips per group i.e. If there are 24 skips and you enter 3 groups it will be 8 skips per group.
+    + **Group per Green** - Whether to allocate greens to groups.
+This only applies to the final game.
+For each group enter the green code.
+For the last group you can enter two green e.g. B,C and these will be allocated randomly.
     + **Greens** - The greens to be used, comma separated e.g. A,B,C will default to 6 rinks per green.
 You can default a green to seven by entering A7,B7,C which would give us 20 rinks.
 You can also exclude rinks by entering rinks to be used e.g. A2345,B345 which would give us 7 rinks.
-    + **Group per Green** - Whether to allocate greens to groups.
-This only applies to the final game.
     + **Print Cards** - Whether or not to print score cards.
     + **Card Type** - If available, select the type of scorecard to print.
         + **Ends** - A scorecard showing all ends.